California Consumer Financial Protection Law

 - Increase public outreach and education to vulnerable populations.

-The new law created a Consumer Financial Protection Division, an Office of Financial Technology Innovation, and an Office of the Ombuds.
-The new Consumer Financial Protection Division will:
+The CCFPL created a Consumer Financial Protection Division, an Office of Financial Technology Innovation, and an Office of the Ombuds.
+The Consumer Financial Protection Division helps to:

 - Supervise and register financial service providers previously unregulated by the DFPI.

-- Help conduct targeted outreach to communities historically underserved throughout the state.
+- Conduct targeted outreach to communities historically underserved throughout the state.

-- Have a market monitoring and research arm to keep up with consumer trends.
+- Conduct market monitoring and research to keep up with consumer trends.

 The Office of Financial Technology Innovation provides early guidance to entrepreneurs developing financial products and services in California to spur job creation and safeguard consumers.
-The newly created Office of the Ombuds provides an impartial review of complaints and resolutions with a goal to improve and streamline department operations.
-The law was enacted in Assembly Bill 1864 sponsored by Assemblywoman Monique Limón, D-Santa Barbara.
+The Office of the Ombuds provides an impartial review of complaints and resolutions improve and streamline department operations.
+The CCPFL was enacted in Assembly Bill 1864 sponsored by then-Assembly Banking Chair Monique Limón, D-Santa Barbara.
+SB 825 was sponsored by Senators Limon, D-Santa Barbara and Tim Grayson, D-Concord.

 What Does This Mean for Consumers?

-The California Consumer Financial Protection Law gives the Department new tools to better protect consumers from unlawful, unfair, deceptive, and abusive practices.
+The CCFPL gives the Department new tools to better protect consumers from unlawful, unfair, deceptive, and abusive practices.

 Your state financial regulator can now oversee industries previously unregulated by the Department, including debt-relief companies, consumer credit reporting agencies, credit repair companies, and others.

 We can now accept and investigate consumer complaints about a financial service provider that you think may be using unlawful, unfair, deceptive, or abusive practices.
+This is regardless of their licensing status.
 With a live call center and translation services in dozens of languages, you can contact us if you have questions, are having issues with a provider, or need to file a complaint.
 To file a complaint, please see the “File a Complaint” tab at the top of our website or follow the link below.

 - Email us at [email protected].